EdDataScienceEES/tutorial-shaistilman/index.md

   # R^2 = 0.8792, Adj R^2 = 0.8755, RSE = 284.1
   </code></pre>

   <p>Both methods result in the same final model.
-We see that the $R^2$ and the RSE have <em>marginally improved</em>.
-This tells us that our model performs the same as our research partner's model.
-However, we should probably narrow down our research questions and investigate if specific explanatory variables affect body mass.</p>
+We see that the R-Squared and the RSE have <em>marginally improved</em>.
+This tells us that our model performs the same as our research partner's model and therefore, probably doens't need refined via AIC model selection.
+However, we still have a high AIC and thus we should probably narrow down our research questions and investigate if specific explanatory variables affect body mass.</p>

 </details>